AkshayRaul/MEAN_ToDo/README.md

 Your WebApp is running on https://localhost:3000 port.
 Monitor your app through console.log.

-<b>Tip:</b> Use PostApp Chrome App for REST services!Postman helps you be more efficient while working with APIs!
+<b>Tip:</b> Use Postman Chrome App for REST services!Postman helps you be more efficient while working with APIs!